InkEdge/reddit-demand-radar/README.md

-# reddit-demand-radar
-A local macOS research tool for identifying consumer iOS app ideas from public Reddit discussions.
+Reddit Demand Radar is a local macOS research tool for personal/internal use.
+It uses Reddit’s official API in a read-only manner to search selected public subreddits, retrieve public posts and limited public comments, and summarize common user pain points for consumer iOS app research.
+It does not post, comment, vote, message users, or redistribute Reddit content.